AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-Integration.md

 between animals and a plane's depth is a nominal setting.

 **Sst neurons are scarce in the linked population but not in the tissue.**
-Among typed coregistered neurons across all six mice:
+Among coregistered neurons carrying a subclass label, across all six mice:

 | Mouse | Pvalb | Sst | Vip | Lamp5 | Total |
 |---|---|---|---|---|---|